How to Become a Notary in Arkansas

 Is a notary journal required in Arkansas?

-Notary journal requirements in Arkansas:
+Notary journal requirements for each type of notarization in Arkansas:

 • Traditional Notarizations – Arkansas notaries are not required to keep a record of their official acts, but the secretary of state recommends that each notary keep a register or journal.
 The journal can be maintained on a tangible medium or in an electronic format.